-- Work with facility staff to coordinate the initial meeting
+- Work with long-term care (LTC) staff to coordinate the initial meeting

-- Look to other facilities to see if they have councils and what has worked for them
+- Look to other LTC homes to see if they have councils and what has worked for them

-- Create some printed material that outlines the benefits of a council and a convenient date for an information/meet and greet-use existing newsletters or other existing mechanisms to advertise your initial meeting
+- Create some printed material that outlines the benefits of a council and a convenient date for an informal meet and greet.
+Use existing newsletters or other existing mechanisms to advertise your initial meeting

-- Become a presence at the facility and get to know residents, their families, friends and their concerns
+- Become a presence at the LTC home and get to know residents, their families, friends and their concerns

-- Connect with facility staff, ask for help in getting the message to other families by distributing/posting printed materials etc
+- Connect with LTC staff, ask for help in getting the message to other families by distributing/posting printed materials etc

 - Attend social events at the facility and invite people personally to an initial information meeting

-- Ask people about their wish lists for the facility to stimulate conversation about possible council focus and activities
+- Ask people about their wish lists for the LTC home to stimulate conversation about possible council focus and activities

 - Conduct a survey to determine people’s concerns and their interest/ability in participating in a council